Image Reuse Tool

 For example, is this stated through a Creative Commons license, library subscription license, other contractual agreement, or is it in the public domain?

 Great!
 You can reuse the image according to the specifications.
-Be sure to cite Creative Commons and public domain resources appropriately.
+Be sure to cite resources appropriately.

 How do you intend to use the image?